 The costs of window replacements can vary depending on the style, size, placement, and material of your window.
 Double-hung and casement windows cost roughly the same, all other factors considered.

 The average cost of window replacements, without labor included, are as follows:

 - Better-quality vinyl: $475-$825

 - Basic wood: $500-$850

 - Better-quality wood: $700-$1,000

 With double–hung vs casement window prices being similar (depending on various other factors), convenience and suitability are the only things you need to worry about.

 Larger window areas are more suited to casement windows.
 Window areas which are more exposed to the elements are more suited to double–hung windows.

-Both styles of window are fairly standard.
+Both styles of the window are fairly standard.
 Your windows probably aren’t going to turn the heads of passersby in the street!
-But they’re attractive, practical and affordable.
+But they’re attractive, practical, and affordable.

 Are you interested in the cost of replacing your windows?
 Comparing estimates from the top professionals in your area is the fastest way to figure out how much your installation is going to cost.
 Let us help you find the best prices on windows today.